 Nellie swayed her head from side to side then fluttered her eyes open.
 Fear filled her as she came around, hazy from the chloroform.

 “Doesn't matter.
-What does matter is that you belong to me now and I have a little favor I need from you,” Corbin said smiling.
+What does matter is that you belong to me now and I have a little favor I need from you,” said Corbin.

 “Ha!
 You must be kiddin'.”